-Equal Pay Day was Tuesday April 9th in 2013.
-That's the symbolic day when women's earnings catch up to men's from the previous year.
+Equal Pay Day is the symbolic day when women's earnings catch up to men's from the previous year.
 It takes an extra three months thanks to the 23-percent wage gap in the U.S. Vermont does a bit better, but our wage gap is still about 16-percent.
 VCW and Business and Professional Women joined legislators and a huge group of Girls on the Run girls at the signing of the 2013 Equal Pay Day proclamation.
 Legislators received Equal Pay Buttons attached to a coupon for 16% off all goods and services for working Vermont women.
 The other side of the coupon reads: "April 9, 2013 symbolizes how far into the year a woman must work, on average, to earn as much as a man earned the previous year.
 In Vermont, women earn 84 cents for every man’s dollar.
 Equal pay can make a difference in whether families can afford healthcare, child care, higher education, and a secure retirement."
 What can you do about the wage gap?
 Read our Equal Pay Brochure (PDF file, 65 KB)

 Since 1977, The Legal Rights of Women in Vermont has been a “go to” source of information for Vermont women, their families, and the professionals that serve them.
 This handbook, written in plain language covers issues affecting all Vermonters, such as marriage and divorce, adoption, wills and probate, women’s health, employment and education, housing and public accommodations, violence, public assistance and government benefits, insurance, as well as others.
 New features of our latest update (January ‘12) include information on human trafficking, same sex marriage, and immigration, as well as links to our online resource directory and to federal and state statute websites.
 The result is a reader-friendly document with easy-access reference links.
 Listen to our radio public service announcement, check out the handbook and let us know what you think!
 Thanks to students at Vermont Law School, Spanish language editions of many chapters of the newly updated Legal Rights of Women in Vermont handbook are now available!